-Here at Speedwell, we aim to make life as easy as possible for our clients when preparing examinations and systems of assessment.
+Here at Speedwell, we aim to make life as easy as possible for our clients when preparing examinations.

-Our market-leading examination software and products are designed to make the creation of exams and surveys as intuitive and streamlined as possible.
+Our market-leading eSystem exam software is designed to make the creation of exams as intuitive and streamlined as possible.

-Objective Structured Clinical Examinations (OSCEs) and Short Written Answer papers can be time consuming to prepare and complex to interpret.
-CliniQuest makes this workflow and process easier and more efficient by automating as much of the process as possible.
+Objective Structured Clinical Examinations (OSCEs) and Short Written Answer papers can be time consuming to prepare as well as complex to interpret.
+Our eSystem software makes this workflow and process easier and more efficient by automating as much of the process as possible.

 Borderline regression is a method of setting a pass mark for OSCE stations.
 As a process, it focuses on the subjective grades given by examiners, rather than the overall scores.

-Borderline Regression works by applying a simple, linear regression calculation on the candidate’s scores.
-This number is then split by the subjective grades supplied by an examiner, such as “Fail”, “Borderline”, “Pass”.
+The borderline regression method works by applying a simple, linear regression calculation on the candidate’s scores.
+This number is then split by the subjective grades supplied by the examiner, such as “Fail”, “Borderline”, “Pass”.
 The pass mark is then derived from the point at which the best fit regression line crosses the borderline mark.

-CliniQuest allows the borderline mark to be set at any bespoke value; a grade report will then be generated which displays the regression line in addition to the calculated pass mark.
+eSystem allows the borderline mark to be set at any bespoke value.
+It’s then possible to generate a grade report which displays the regression line in addition to the calculated pass mark.

-Borderline regression is a very popular, successful and proven method of pass mark calculation.
-Very easy and quick to calculate, it is an objective way of standard setting; based on the observation made by the examiner.
+Borderline regression is a very popular and proven method of calculating pass marks.
+Being very easy and quick to calculate, it’s an objective way of standard setting; based observations made by the examiner.